-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has during the audit period covering the financial year ended on 31st March, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board process and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has during the audit period covering the financial year ended on 31st March, 2024 complied with the statutory provisions listed hereunder and also that the Company has proper Board process and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the NRB Bearings Limited for the financial year ended on 31st March, 2023 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the NRB Bearings Limited for the financial year ended on 31st March, 2024 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial borrowing; - As confirmed by the Management, the Company has not raised any fund by way of External Commercial Borrowing. - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; and - c) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder except the composition of Corporate Social Responsibility Committee was effected during the period 24/01/2024 to 24/02/2024 under Section 135 of the Act; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial borrowing;

+As confirmed by the Management, the Company does not have Foreign Director Investment and External Commercial Borrowing.

+- (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; and - c) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 except composition of the Board of Directors was effected during the period 24/01/2024 to 24/02/2024 under Regulation 17(1)(c) read with Regulation 17(1A).